ASPP/pelita/doc/source/writing_player.rst

 position tuples of the food owned by the enemy (which can be eaten by this bot).

+There are a few more convenience properties available from ``AbstractPlayer``, you should look at the section :ref:`user_api_reference` for details.

 Recovery Strategies in Case of Death or Timeout
 -----------------------------------------------